IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Gandras keeps the diff saltwood groves separate, in competition - so no one realizes his bad accounting Raven starts tailing the PCs out of suspicion
 - encounter against some of Raven's agents.
 Or Zora somehow tries to fuck them over, put them on the wrong trail? lead to an ambush
+- Zora plants a tracker on one of the PCs
 - Zora investigating a mystery for Reed: he purchased a nice ring off of Kareem a few years back and it's missing
 	- Reed wears it on a chain around his neck, puts it in a dish when he goes to bed
 	- Reed thinks his wife Ella is cheating on him with, wife stole it to give to